-Paper industrial shipping sacks, often called multiwall sacks, provide efficient and economical packaging of a wide range of food, agricultural, construction, industrial and consumer products.
-And, because they are made almost entirely of paper, they often can be recycled after they are emptied.
-Recycling clean, unlined food paper shipping sacks helps reduce the amount of waste requiring landfill disposal and provides an exceptionally good source of fiber for the manufacturing of new cardboard boxes and other paper packaging products, as well as other paper products -- even paper towels.
+Paper shipping sacks, often called multiwall sacks, provide efficient and economical packaging for a wide range of food, agricultural, construction, industrial and consumer products.
+And, because they are made of paper, they often can be recycled after they are emptied.
+Recycling clean, unlined food paper shipping sacks helps reduce the amount of waste requiring landfill disposal and provides an exceptionally good source of fiber for manufacturing new cardboard boxes and other paper packaging products, as well as other paper products — even paper towels.

 Unlined sacks containing food ingredients and products used in food manufacturing and processing industries are easiest to recycle.
 These sacks do not have plastic film linings or contain objectionable residues when shaken clean.

 The first step: Separate the used paper shipping sacks from non-recyclable materials.
 This is one of the most important things you can do to increase the sacks’ value in the recycling stream.